gregjewi/gregjewi.github.io/_posts/2020-10-15-EstimatingProbabilityOfReturnPeriods.md

 *"The city updated their flood maps to include our house in the 100-year floodplain"*

 Do you know what is *really* meant by the term "100-year Flood"?
-It is **NOT** the case that this event will only happen once every 100 years.
+It is **NOT** the case that this event will *only* happen once every 100 years.

 **Definition**: a "X-year Flood" conveys that *in any given year* there is a $\frac{1}{X}$ chance that a flood event of that magnitude will occur.
-The name 100-year Flood conveys that there is a $\frac{1}{100}$, or 0.01, chance of that magnitude event occurring; for a 50-year flood, 0.02; 2-year flood, 0.5.
+The name 100-year Flood conveys that there is a $\frac{1}{100}$, or 0.01 (1%,) chance of that magnitude event occurring; for a 50-year flood, 0.02 (2%); 2-year flood, 0.5 (50%.)

 Of course, all of these probabilities describe the chance an event happens *in a single year*.
-Next, let us calculate the probability of an event occurring over multiple years.
+What is more helpful, is knowing the probability that an event occurs at least once over multiple years.
+Let's calculate that.

 ## Formulating Exceedance Probability
+To make this calculation tractable, we first make some assumptions.
+(This is not just me making these assumptions, a lot of engineering design calculations are based upon these assumptions.)
-We must first assume that the probabilities of flooding each year are independent and stationary.
+We assume that the probabilities of flooding each year are *independent* and *stationary*.
 Independence means that the probability of occurrence of a certain size flood in one year does not change the probability of a flood in any other years.
 Stationary means that the probability does not change over time; i.e. in 30 years the probability and size of a 100-year flood will be the same as today.

-Next, we must reconsider the question.
-We want to know what the probability is of a certain sized flood happening *at least once* over $n$ consecutive years.
+Next, we must reconsider the question: we want to know what the probability is of a certain sized flood happening *at least once* over $n$ consecutive years.
 The complement of this question would be:

 *What is the probability that a flood of size X **does not** occur during the next $n$ consecutive year?*